AdobeDocs/workfront.zh-Hant/help/quicksilver/manage-work/projects/create-and-manage-templates/edit-template-task.md

 1. To edit limited information about the template task, do the following:
    1. (Optional) Click **Updates** in the left panel to add updates to the template task.
 Template task updates do not transfer to project tasks when the template is used to create a project.
    1. (Optional) Click **Documents** in the left panel to add documents to the template task.
 The documents will transfer to the project tasks when you use the template to create the project.

+      >[!TIP]
+      >
+      >Adding documents to a template task differs depending on whether your organization uses Workfront or Adobe storage to store documents.
+For information, see [Add documents to Adobe Workfront from your file system](/help/quicksilver/documents/adding-documents-to-workfront/add-documents-from-file-system.md).

    1. (Conditional) To edit limited information about a template task, click **Template Task Details** in the left panel, then go to the areas of the Details section to edit information for each area.
    1. (Optional) Do any of the following:
       * Click the **Collapse all** icon ![Collapse all icon](assets/collapse-all-icon.png) to collapse all areas.